Tag: Copper Crimp

 Swimming Pool Bonding

 NOTE: Some text links below go to applicable products on Amazon.
-As an Amazon Associate I earn from qualifying purchases.
+As an Amazon Associate, I earn from qualifying purchases.
+Using my links helps to keep this website FREE.

 BONDING WIRE REPAIR

-This is a close up shot of the pool pump from the top of this page.
+This is a close-up shot of the pool pump from the top of this page.
 Although it does have a bonding wire connected, the lug is not approved for two wires, only one.
 The photo below depicts my correction with a new lay-in lug and crimped wires.

 The swimming pool pump motor above has its own built-in lay-in lug and set screw.